nathanMcL/nathanMcL.github.io/ReadMe.md

 1. Start with the framework.<br>
 2. See what functions/elements/instructions I can reuse per page.<br>
-3. Experiment with something in a different. <br>
+3. Experiment with something in a different way. <br>
 3. Responsive Design.<br>
 4. Error Handling.<br>
 5. Accessibility. <br>